mlabuda2/nf-tower-docs/docs/compute-envs/google-cloud-batch.md

 1. In the navigation menu (**≡**), select **Cloud Storage** and then **Create bucket**.

 2. Enter a name for your bucket.
-You will reference this name when creating the Tower compute environment.
+You will reference this name when creating the compute environment in Tower.

     !!! warning
         Do not use underscores (`_`) in your bucket name.
 Use hyphens (`-`) instead.

 3. Select **Region** for the **Location type** and select the **Location** for your bucket.
-You will reference this location when creating the Tower compute environment.
+You will reference this location when creating the compute environment in Tower.

 4. Select **Standard** for the default storage class.

 4. Select **Uniform** for the **Access control**.

     !!! note
-        The Google Cloud Life Sciences API is available in a limited number of [locations](https://cloud.google.com/life-sciences/docs/concepts/locations).
+        The Batch API is available in a limited number of [locations](https://cloud.google.com/batch/docs/locations).
 However, these locations are only used to store metadata about the pipeline operations.
 The storage bucket and compute resources can be in any region.

 5. Select **Create**.